Getting Started with Direct

 response = requests.post(BASE_URL + ENDPOINT, data=base64Payload, headers=headers)

-In this example, the private_data field contains the transaction_id obtained from the /start call and all of the data needed to process the submitted barcode request.
-The private_data is then encrypted.
+In this example, the private_data field contains the transaction_id obtained from the /submit-barcode call and all of the data needed to process the submitted barcode request.
 The public_data and private_data are added to a payload object which is Base64 encoded, and then the signature is calculated using a sha256 encryption on the Base64-encoded payload.
 The signature is added to the header and the encoded payload is posted to the endpoint.
+The endpoint response is Base64 encoded.

 Response Types

-When making an API call, results are returned in three ways depending on the type and number of Signals.
+When making an API call, results are returned in three ways depending on the endpoint and requested Signals.

 • Immediate - Included in the response object.